ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

         dummy[i] = 1;
 }
 ```

 This function creates a massive 512kb stack frame and then touches each page
 that forms that frame once.
 When the function returns, the pages that form the
-now 512kb stack space will remain since we previously locked down memory with
+now 512kb stack space will remain since you previously locked down memory with
 `mlockall`.

 ## Locking and Synchronization

 Locks are important in any application that needs mutual exclusion.
-When in
+When in need
-need of mutual exclusion in an RT Linux app, always go with `pthread_mutex`!
-You
+of mutual exclusion in an RT Linux app, always go with `pthread_mutex`!
+What
-might ask, 'well can't I also use semaphores'?
-Semaphores shouldn't be used
-because semaphores are objects that do not have a notion of ownership.
-In
+about semaphores?
+Semaphores are a no go since they don't have a notion of
-contrast, the kernel knows when a lower priority task owns/holds a
+ownership.
+In contrast, the kernel knows when a lower priority task owns/holds a
-`pthread_mutex` and can temporarily boost the task's priority so that it may run
+`pthread_mutex`.
+The kernel temporarily boosts the task's priority so that it
-and free the lock when that lock is required by some higher priority task.
-This
+runs and frees the lock allowing a higher priority task to acquire the lock.
-is what's known as priority boosting or inheritance and it is how Linux resolves
+This is what's known as priority boosting or inheritance and it's how Linux
-the priority inversion problem[^14].
-The image below illustrates this concept.
+resolves the priority inversion problem[^14].
+The image below illustrates this
+concept.
 You can imagine Resource A is a lock under contention.

 [![Priority Inheritance](/posts/real-time-linux-app-development/priority-inheritance.png#center)][15]

-To get `pthread_mutex` to behave as described above, we have to tell the kernel
+To get `pthread_mutex` to behave as described, you have to tell the kernel to
-to employ priority inheritance.
-The latter can be done by setting the
-`PTHREAD_PRIO_INHERIT`[^13] option via the `pthread_mutexattr_setprotocol` sys
+employ priority inheritance.
+Set the `PTHREAD_PRIO_INHERIT`[^13] option via the
-call.
-Here's a basic example of how to setup and use your mutex:
+`pthread_mutexattr_setprotocol` system call.
+Here's an example of how to setup
+and use your mutex:

 ```c
 #include <pthread.h>